xiix0/scam/README.md

-O, it is excellent
-To have a giant's strength; but it is tyrannous
-To use it like a giant.
-		-- Shakespeare, "Measure for Measure", II, 2
+The human race is a race of cowards; and I am not only marching in that procession but carrying a banner.
+		-- Mark Twain